-A detailed analysis of the results reveals key insights into the sources of KScaNN's performance advantage: \begin{itemize} \item \textbf{Compute-Bound Workloads:} The high-dimensional GIST dataset (960 dimensions) makes the search process intensely compute-bound, as the cost of each distance calculation is substantial.
-In this scenario, KScaNN achieves a remarkable \emph{1.63x} speedup over the fastest baseline.
-This gain is a direct testament to the superior efficiency of our bespoke ARM Neon and SVE kernels, which successfully extract more computational throughput per clock cycle from the Kunpeng hardware than the highly mature AVX-optimized kernels of the baselines can from the x86 platform. \item \textbf{Memory-Bound Workloads:} Conversely, the lower-dimensional DEEP10M dataset (96 dimensions) shifts the performance bottleneck more towards memory access speed and pipeline efficiency.
-Even here, KScaNN's holistic design, featuring memory-aligned data blocks and an optimized search pipeline that minimizes overhead, delivers a solid \emph{1.07x} speedup, demonstrating its balanced performance when raw SIMD computation is not the sole dominant factor. \item \textbf{Algorithmic Impact on Angular Search:} On the GLOVE-100 dataset, which uses angular distance, KScaNN's \emph{1.06x} improvement over Google ScaNN is amplified by specific algorithmic choices.
-This advantage stems not only from hardware optimization but also from our novel use of non-normalized centroids for PQ residual calculation (Section \ref{s4-6-1}).
-This technique yields a more accurate quantization for data on the hypersphere, leading to a more efficient search at the target recall. \item \textbf{Data-Aware Optimization:} The most striking demonstration of algorithmic improvement is on FASHION-MNIST.
-This dataset contains significant redundancy, with many dimensions corresponding to the uniform background of the images.
-Our statistical component filtration method (Section \ref{s4-3}) automatically identifies and prunes over 120 of these uninformative dimensions at zero query-time cost.
-This fundamentally reduces the computational workload, enabling KScaNN to achieve a significant \emph{1.22x} speedup and highlighting the power of data-aware preprocessing. \end{itemize}
+\begin{itemize} \item \textbf{Compute-Bound Workloads:} The high-dimensional GIST dataset (960 dimensions) renders the search process intensely compute-bound.
+Here, KScaNN achieves a remarkable \emph{1.63$\times$} speedup over the fastest baseline.
+This gain is a direct testament to the efficiency of our custom ARM NEON and SVE kernels, which extract higher computational throughput per clock cycle from the Kunpeng hardware than the mature AVX-optimized kernels of the baselines can from the x86 platform. \item \textbf{Memory-Bound Workloads:} Conversely, the lower-dimensional DEEP10M dataset (96 dimensions) shifts the bottleneck toward memory access and pipeline efficiency.
+Even here, KScaNN's holistic design—featuring memory-aligned data blocks and an optimized search pipeline—delivers a solid \emph{1.07$\times$} speedup, demonstrating balanced performance when raw SIMD computation is not the sole dominant factor. \item \textbf{Algorithmic Impact on Angular Search:} On GLOVE-100, which utilizes angular distance, KScaNN's \emph{1.06$\times$} improvement over Google ScaNN is amplified by algorithmic choices.
+This advantage stems from our novel use of non-normalized centroids for PQ residual calculation (Section \ref{s4-6-1}), which yields more accurate quantization for data on the hypersphere. \item \textbf{Data-Aware Optimization:} The most striking algorithmic improvement appears on FASHION-MNIST.
+This dataset contains significant redundancy, with many dimensions corresponding to uniform image backgrounds.
+Our statistical component filtration method (Section \ref{s4-3}) automatically identifies and prunes over 120 uninformative dimensions at zero query-time cost.
+This fundamentally reduces the computational workload, enabling a \emph{1.22$\times$} speedup and highlighting the efficacy of data-aware preprocessing. \end{itemize}